1. How do I register?

-Dance Theme Academy is celebrating 40 years of being committed to providing a variety of excellent learning opportunities for students and their families.
+Dance Theme Academy is celebrating 43 years of being committed to providing a variety of excellent learning opportunities for students and their families.
 They are passionate about inspiring individuals, encouraging confidence, and creating community.
-Learn more.
+Learn more on our Comparison page.

-3. Do you have a dress code?
+4. Do you have a dress code?

 For short term programs, students can wear comfortable clothing (no jeans) and indoor footwear or dance shoes if they have them.
 We ask them to wear tighter fitting clothes that are easy to move in.

 There is a dress code for full year programs which allows the teacher to properly correct a dancer’s alignment and technique enabling the student to take full advantage of the class.
-The same foot wear ensures that they are wearing proper dance shoes and is effective for costuming purposes.
+The same footwear ensures that they are wearing proper dance shoes and is effective for costuming purposes.
 Here is some more info.

-4. How many classes should my child take each week?
+5. How many classes should my child take each week?

-We encourage our students to take as many classes as they wish but that it is important to balance their schedule with homework, family and other activities.
+We encourage our students to take as many classes as they wish but it is important to balance their schedule with homework, family and other activities.
 The more training a dancer takes, the faster they will develop in their dance abilities.

 If you would like one jazz class a week, we offer that.
 If you would like an intensive dance training program that involves ballet, jazz and other disciplines we offer that as well.

 6. Can I watch my child’s dance class?

 Dance Theme has two scheduled viewing weeks a year.
 Other than that, parents are often invited to watch the last few minutes of class.
 Parents aren’t allowed in the dance studios every class as it can be a distraction for the students, and they have a much more productive class without an audience.

-6. What are my payment options?
+7. What are my payment options?

-Payment options include e-transfer, pre-authorized automatic monthly Visa or Master Card, debit or post dated cheques for the 1st of the month.
+Payment options include e-transfer, pre-authorized automatic monthly Visa or Master Card, debit or postdated cheques for the 1st of the month.

-7. What if my child does not want to continue classes after they start?
+8. What if my child does not want to continue classes after they start?

 If for any reason you decide to discontinue your classes, you are not obligated to pay for the balance of the year.
-You can submit a Withdrawal From Class Form.
+You can submit a Withdrawal from Class Form.
 In the case of a withdrawal, costume deposits will only be refunded prior to December 1st.
 You are required to contact the office and fill out a withdrawal form.
-Dance Theme requires 30 days’ notice to stop tuition billing and there are no withdrawals after April 1st.
+Dance Theme requires 15 days’ notice to stop tuition billing and there are no withdrawals after April 1st.

-8. Does Dance Theme offer a Recital for my child?
+9. Does Dance Theme offer a Recital for my child?

 10. Does Dance Theme record the Recital?

-10. Are there are any other shows throughout the year?
+11. Are there are any other shows throughout the year?

-Mini Stars, Tutu's and Bowties, Early Childhood hip hop and a few other classes will perform in the Winter Magic Show on a Sunday, in early December at the Dow Centennial Theatre in Fort Saskatchewan.
+Mini Stars, Tutu's and Bowties, Early Childhood hip hop and a few other classes will perform in the Winter Magic Show on a Sunday in early December at the Dow Centennial Theatre in Fort Saskatchewan.

-11. Do all the dancers compete?
+12. Do all the dancers compete?

 We encourage dancers to perform but realize that a heavy competition schedule is not for everyone.
 We have several program options:

 · Short Term Programs (Recreational)

-12. How do the Short Term/Recreational Programs Run?
+13. How do the Short Term/Recreational Programs Run?

-13. What is the Academy Program?
+14. What is the Academy Program?

 The Academy Program will see students learn technique and a routine.
 Dancers are placed into classes to meet the needs of the student and the parent in their dance training.
 Our Academy Program classes are for ages six years old and up.
-If your child is in the Academy Program they may be involved in Dance Jam (for 5 years old and up) which is a Festival held at the end of April/beginning of May and the year-end recital in June.
+If your child is in the Academy Program, they may be involved in Dance Jam (for 5 years old and up) which is a Festival held at the end of April/beginning of May and the year-end recital in June.
 The same routine is performed in Dance Jam and the year-end show which gives the students the opportunity to perform the routine twice.
 Students and parents are notified of the Festivals and performances in October.

-14. What is the Competitive Program?
+15. What is the Competitive Program?

 Students in this program take a minimum of one ballet class per week if they are taking a competitive jazz class.
 They will compete in two to three festivals or competitions as well as perform at our year-end show at the Jubilee Auditorium in June.

-15. What is Company and how are students selected for Company?
+16. What is Company and how are students selected for Company?

 Company is for students with a higher commitment level to dance and is on an audition basis.
 There are several Company levels based on age and ability.
 Company students take full program R.A.D. ballet, stretch, technique and choreography classes.
-This program competes in several competitions per year and performs at year-end recital.
+This program competes in several competitions per year and performs at the year-end recital.

 Although level of dance is important, equally important factors are potential, willingness to learn, commitment to classes and above all, a positive attitude!
 For further information, please contact the studio.

-16. How old do you have to be to take dance classes?
+17. How old do you have to be to take dance classes?

-17. Do you perform for the community?
+18. Do you perform for the community?

-18. Are there adult classes?
+19. Are there adult classes?

-19. How much does it cost?
+20. How much does it cost?